louismullie/temp-data/markdown_final/d0be3684-adbf-f176-cf1d-e4df95071abf.md

 Case report

 A 48-year-old male with a history of Down syndrome and gout presented to a dermatology clinic with a 2-day history of a new rash.
 The rash first appeared on his buttocks and spread to his thighs.
 It was pruritic and nontender.
 The only new medication exposure was a short course of indomethacin 3 weeks before presentation.
 The patient denied new exposures, travel, or new contactants.
 A review of his medical records indicated he had a productive cough for a week that prompted his primary care physician to obtain a chest x-ray, the findings from which were normal.
 Physical examination showed symmetric, well-demarcated, and erythematous plaques on his buttocks and thighs bilaterally.
 Drug reaction was less likely given the lack of truncal involvement.
 There was no pain or rubor suggestive of cellulitis.
 A diagnosis of contact dermatitis was favored given the bilateral and symmetric distribution and pruritus.
 He was instructed to use emollients and triamcinolone 0.1% ointment, as well as hydroxyzine for the itch.

 ---

 ### CDC yellow book 2026: health information for international travel. chapter 9 refugees, immigrants, and migrants [^699a4bec].
 CDC (2025).
 High credibility.

-Scabies—clinical presentation features include a generalized or regional pruritic papular rash with erythema, abundant excoriations, and secondarily infected pustules, typically in a regionally symmetric pattern.
+Scabies — clinical presentation features include a generalized or regional pruritic papular rash with erythema, abundant excoriations, and secondarily infected pustules, typically in a regionally symmetric pattern.
 Commonly involved sites include the volar wrists and finger web spaces, with the left and right sides usually involved in a nearly identical fashion; boys and men often develop nodular lesions on the scrotum and penis.
 When considering scabies in any male older than 2 years, a genital examination can be extremely helpful, and scabies burrows are short, delicate, linear lesions that involve the most superficial part of the epidermis; burrows are pathognomonic but challenging to detect.

 ---